leggedrobotics/darknet_ros/README.md

-# YOLOv2 for ROS: Real-Time Object Detection for ROS
+# YOLO (v2) for ROS: Real-Time Object Detection for ROS

 ## Overview